dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 ### **20.**

 Online shopping participation increased from 10% in 2000 to 65% in 2020, and declined to 60% in 2025.
-Online shopping participation rose from 10% in 2000 to 65% in 2020,
+Online shopping participation rose from 10% in 2000 to 65% in 2020, which inc